yrutschle/sslh/doc/INSTALL.md

 There are a couple of configuration options at the beginning of the Makefile:

 * `# override undefine HAVE_LANDLOCK` if you uncomment this line, sslh will be compiled without landlock.
-As an alternative ./configure creates a config.h file, which gives also the possibility, to comment that out.
+This works with gcc versions < 12.
+Otherwise, if your system has linux/landlock.h in the include path, the configure script creates a _**config.h**_ file, which defines HAVE_LANDLOCK.
+It is not enough, to set this to 0, you must delete it, when you don't wish to have landlock in your binary.

 * `USELIBWRAP` compiles support for host access control (see `hosts_access(3)`), you will need `libwrap` headers and library to compile (`libwrap0-dev` in Debian).